AgentSuperSid/pwn.college_siddhanth/4.Digesting_Documentation/06_Helpful_Programs.md

 # Helpful Programs
-- This challenge give us an introduction to use the **--help** argument to any argument to understand its usage.
+- This challenge give us an introduction to use the **--help** argument to any program to understand its usage and the list of legal arguments it has.

 ## My solve
 **Flag:** `pwn.college{IvsyxQ6S2szmL1VBgwQqZuabJTC.QX3IDO0wCO1kjNzEzW}`